 Choosing works of art is a matter of taste.
 What happens if both beneficiaries have the same preference, and both of them prefer painting “A” even though it’s valued the same as “painting B”?

 At the Law Offices of Albert Goodwin, we take estate conflicts seriously, and are willing to invest the time and effort to achieve the best possible distribution for our clients.
-Call the Law Offices of Albert Goodwin at 718-509-9774 and make an appointment to discuss your valuation dispute.
+We are here for you.
+You can call us at 718-509-9774 or send us an email at firstname.lastname@example.org.